Finite Chow-Witt correspondences: Introduction

-Having $\cor k$ at hand, we define generalized motivic cohomology groups $\H^{p,q}(X,\tZ)$ for any smooth scheme $X$ and any integers $p,q\in \Z$.
-The main difference with the classical groups is that the generalized motivic cohomology groups are non trivial for $q<0$, in which range they can be identified with the cohomology of the Gersten-Witt complex defined in \cite{Balmer02}.
-Once these groups are defined, one can ask numerous questions.
-What are the properties of these presheaves?
-Do the associated sheaves satisfy (strict) homotopy invariance?
-Are they representable in the stable $\A^1$-homotopy category?
-In this article, we compute the first non trivial cohomology group for finitely generated field extensions $L/k$.
-This can be seen as an analogue in our setting of the Nesterenko-Suslin-Totaro theorem in the framework of motivic cohomology and Bloch's higher Chow groups (see \cite{Nesterenko90, Totaro92}).
-Our purpose is to show that these groups are computable in some situations and that they are indeed interesting.
-Our main result reads then as follows.
+Having $\cor k$ at hand, we define MW-motivic cohomology groups $\HMW^{p,q}(X,\Z)$ for any smooth scheme $X$ and any integers $p,q\in \Z$.
+The main difference with the classical groups is that the MW-motivic cohomology groups are non trivial for $q<0$, in which range they can be identified with the cohomology of the Gersten-Witt complex defined in \cite{Balmer02}.